 This Prospectus and the information contained herein, does not constitute, and is not intended to constitute, a public offer of securities in the United Arab Emirates and accordingly should not be construed as such.
 The Shares have not been approved by or licensed or registered with the UAE Central Bank, the Securities and Commodities Authority ("SCA") or any other relevant licensing authorities or governmental agencies in the UAE.
-No transaction which require registration by the UAE Central Bank, the SCA or any other relevant licensing authorities or governmental agencies in the UAE.
+No transaction which require registration by the UAE Central Bank, the SCA or any other relevant licensing authorities or governmental agencies in the UAE, will be concluded in the UAE with regards to the shares.